onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

     cd frontend
     npm run dev

-You should see ouput like:
+You should see output like:

     bash